braneproject/rfcs/text/0000-custom-fetch-handler.md

 The `FetchObject` is basically a [ponyfill](https://github.com/sindresorhus/ponyfill) to [`ServiceWorkerGlobalScope`](https://w3c.github.io/ServiceWorker/#serviceworkerglobalscope-interface).
 It has intentionally similar interface to it to get better interoperability.

-The `fetch` method makes network request same as the [Fetch API], but can be intercepted by event listeners.
+The `fetch` method makes as same network request as the [Fetch API], but can be intercepted by the `fetch` event listeners.
 It should append the result promise to the extend lifecycle promises if `{ keepalive: true }` passed.

-The `sendBeacon` method transmits data to url same as the [Beacon API], but can be intercepted by event listeners.
+The `sendBeacon` method transmits data to url same as the [Beacon API], but can be intercepted by the `fetch` event listener.
 It should append the result promise to the extend lifecycle promises.

+The `XMLHttpRequest` is a constructor for [XMLHttpRequest API] that initiate a network request, but can be intercepted by the the `fetch` event listener.
+Since the synchronous mode cannot be implemented in a single thread context, the constructor must throw a `TypeError` when the flag is set.

 The `drainExtendLifecyclePromises` method should returns extend lifecycle promises made by `event.waitUntil(...)`, `sendBeacon(...)`, fetch with `{ keepalive: true }`, etc. And cleanup the promises.